 This module will investigate radical strategies of aesthetic presentation and the challenge they offered to prevailing limits of personal, gender and national identity between 1870 and 1960.
 Through a selection of key literary, dramatic, cultural, and critical texts, the module will examine ways that modernist and avant-garde writings draw their formal, generic and political borders, how they reconfigure ideas of the self, and what the political consequences of that reconfiguration are.
 The module will also consider the multiple meanings of 'radicalism' in an aesthetic and literary context, relating those meanings to questions of taste, community, and the market.
 This will be a team-taught module which examines a wide spectrum of literature and drama, including as well the era's cultural criticism and more recent critical and theoretical studies.

-3) Students take the Dissertation in Creative Writing, which is a major piece of advanced independent work, under the supervision of a specialist in their chosen genre.
+You take the Dissertation in Creative Writing which is a major piece of advanced independent work, under the supervision of a specialist in their chosen genre.